the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/modules/lab_decomposition/_index.md

 ### Part A: High 🗝 Useful Data Structure

 You already know about lists ({{< ref_module "lab_loops" >}}), which are a great way to store things that naturally come one after another, like subway stops on a subway line, or homework assignments in a class.
 We call lists a **data structure** because they give structure to data.
 They put things in line, so you can access each element at an index.
-After looking over the code in `PART A` of the starter code, open a Python shell and import the `my_zodiac_year` function from the `lab_05.py` file.
+After reading the function `my_zodiac_year` (lines 23-26), open a Python shell and import `my_zodiac_year` from the `lab_05.py` file.
 Run the `my_zodiac_year` function passing in your birth year as the argument:

 ```shell
     >>> from lab_05 import my_zodiac_year